Bonna Søndberg: Career

 In 1955, Søndberg had her debut role on stage singing mezzo as the housekeeper Marcellina in The Marriage of Figaro by Wolfgang Amadeus Mozart.
 She was employed at the Royal Danish Theatre the following year.
 Søndberg's breakthrough role came in Un ballo in maschera by Giuseppe Verdi, singing the role of Amelia in which she performed to the bass baritone Ib Hansen on stage in 1957.
 She was kept busy with other roles such as Ariadne in Richard Strauss' Ariadne auf Naxos, Elizabeth in Tannhäuser by Richard Wagner, Dido in Henry Purcell's Dido and Aeneas, Iphigenia in Iphigénie en Tauride by Christoph Willibald Gluck, Leonora in Verdi's The Troubadour and Alice Ford in Falstaff.

 She received offers to sing on stage in foreign cities such as Bayreuth, London and New York but she rejected each and every one of them in that period of time.
 In 1959, Søndberg performed a number of songs in the collection Das Marienleben with the German composer Paul Hindemith and the Royal Danish Opera.
 She sung the part of the Governess in the horror opera The Turn of the Screw by Benjamin Britten in 1968.
 Søndberg was one of the first to perform music of Rued Langgaard, the late Romantic composer from the mid-1960s.
 She was cited as having begun a renaissance of the otherwise unknown Langgaard and she did concerts of Langgaard's music in countries such as Germany, Iceland, Norway and Sweden.
 Søndberg's final theatrical roles included Magdelone in Maskarade by Carl Nielsen and as Leokadja Begbick in Kurt Weill's Rise and Fall of the City of Mahagonny.
-In 1987, she retired from professional singing due to voice problems, and focused on working as a singing educator, training and mentoring multiple actors and singers.
+In 1987, she retired from professional singing and began to focus on working as a singing educator, training and mentoring multiple actors and singers.